Guidance

 • help people to move on to independent living

-Some recovery housing schemes require residents to engage with an associated therapeutic programme to retain their tenancy.
+Some recovery housing schemes require residents to engage with recovery support interventions such as peer support and mutual aid to secure and retain their tenancy.

 The levels of care and standards of practice in recovery houses varies widely.
-In the US, the National Alliance for Recovery Residences (NARR) has identified 4 levels of support.
+In the USA, the National Alliance for Recovery Residences (NARR) has identified 4 levels of support.

 Level 1 (peer-run) is a single house that is entirely run by residents that has no time limit on length of stay.